 It includes two exquisite performing spaces—the LaBar Recital Hall and the LaBar Performance Hall.
 Recitals and performances of music for small ensembles by students, faculty, and guest artists are ideally served by the intimacy and beauty of the 175-seat Recital Hall.
 This performance space features a traditional stage, fixed seating, and a formal atmosphere suited to classical concert music.
 The Performance Hall—an interdisciplinary performance space—has a similar intimate scale, but accommodates alternative types of musical events involving music in combination with other media, such as projected text and visual images, and other forms of artistic expression, such as acting, lighting, and dance.
 It features flexible seating and staging options in a “black-box” style setting designed to support avant-garde performance and experimentation.

-At the center of the third floor is the music library and its diverse collection of resources — a gathering space envisioned as the heart of O’Neill Hall.
-Its lounge spaces and study areas will host informal interactions between students and faculty flowing out of classrooms and rehearsal halls.
+At the center of the third floor is the music library and its diverse collection of resources — a gathering space envisioned as the heart of the building.

 In addition, O’Neill Hall includes a lab for studio production, a lecture hall, classrooms and rehearsal spaces, numerous practice rooms, and faculty offices for both the Department of Music and the Sacred Music program.
 Among those instruments are four organs and 55 pianos — including a 9-foot Steinway concert grand piano, three 7-foot baby grand pianos, and 11 upright pianos.